William Crowther (Australian politician): Early life

 Crowther was born on 15 April 1817 in Haarlem, Netherlands.
 He was the son of Sarah and William Crowther, who was later a long-time resident surgeon of Hobart.
 The Crowthers moved to Van Diemen's Land (now Tasmania) in 1824.

 Crowther was educated at Richard B. Claiborne's Grammar School in Longford, Tasmania in 1828.
 On his 120-mile (193 km) walks to and from school in holidays, Crowther developed a strong interest in natural history.

 Crowther was subsequently apprenticed as an apothecarist in Hobart but without qualifications.
 After the death of his father in 1839, William Crowther continued his medical studies in England.
 He famously travelled from Hobart with a large collection of Tasmanian fauna, which included potoroos, black-faced wallabies, a pair of Tasmanian devils and 493 skins.
 This collection was sold to the Earl of Derby which allowed him to pay his fees at St Thomas's Hospital (M.R.C.S., L.R.C.P., 1841) and a year of study in Paris.

 In 1842, William Crowther returned to Hobart and took over his father's former practice.

 Business interests

 Crowther engaged in various commercial enterprises in Tasmania.
 He was a shipowner, had sawmills on the Huon River and shipped lumber from Tasmania to other Australian colonies and New Zealand.
 He sent ships to collect guano from islands in the Coral Sea and engaged in sealing and pelagic whaling from Hobart.
 Six vessels he owned made 44 whaling voyages from Hobart between 1854 and 1877.

-Political career

-Crowther was elected to the Tasmanian House of Assembly in October 1866, but resigned his seat in December 1866.
-On 22 March 1869, he was elected to the Tasmanian Legislative Council as a representative of Hobart and held this seat until his death.
-He was a constant attendant and an able speaker.
-In July 1876 he joined the Thomas Reibey cabinet as a minister without portfolio, and on 20 December 1878 became premier.
-The state of the political parties at that time made it practically impossible to do anything constructive.
-Crowther resigned on 29 October 1879.